DR 101: Snapshots, Continuous Data Protection and Point in Time Recovery

 Storage level snapshots incur less performance impact than VM level snapshots, but still require processing power in a storage controller and at scale can still start to degrade performance.
 The frequency at which storage level snapshots can be created is therefore still very much limited by the potential for performance impact.
 This means that storage snapshots are often taken every few hours to give a restorable point in time of the data which is then replicated to a recovery site.

 With both types of snapshots, the recovery points available are often limited at best.
 Below is an example of a typical storage snapshot schedule with nightly backups which represent VM level snapshots:

 The main problem with snapshots is not only the potential for performance impact, it is the granularity of the points in time for recovery that they offer.
 If we take the above example of a data corruption at 15:43, then a VM level 24 hour snapshot based replication solution means you are going to potentially have nearly 16 hours of data loss, as you would have to restore a replicated snapshot from last night.
 The same example with storage based replication would result in data loss of nearly 4 hours.
 Both of which could result in a significant loss of valuable data for an organization.

-With hypervisor based continuous data protection (CDP) no snapshots are created on the protected VM, so no performance impact is ever introduced.
+With hypervisor-based replication used in continuous data protection (CDP) no snapshots are created on the protected VM, so no performance impact is ever introduced.
 Hypervisor based CDP also utilizes journal technology to keep a log of all of the changes occurring in a specified journal time frame, allowing recovery to points in time every few seconds for the length of the journal.
 This means that in the above example, the data could be restored to 15:42:50, just before the corruption occurred, significantly reducing the data loss and impact to the organization.